xihh87/parallel-aracne/README.md

 # Running a job

-You should add to the `data` directory your files containing the expression matrices in the format:
+Add to the `data` directory your files containing the expression matrices in the format:

 ```
 genes <tab> sample1 <tab> ... <tab> sample_n
 ```

-- The first line should be the header.
+- The first line must be the header.

 - The expression matrix filename(s) must end with `.txt`